 Has a combined environmental and social assessment/review that covers the proposed project already been completed by implementing partners or donor(s)?

-Select answer below and follow instructions:

-- x NO $\rightarrow$ Continue to Question 2 (do not fill out Table 1.1) - YES → No further environmental and social review is required if the existing documentation meets UNDP's quality assurance standards, and environmental and social management recommendations are integrated into the project.
-Therefore, you should undertake the following steps to complete the screening process: - 1.
-Use Table 1.1 below to assess existing documentation.
-(It is recommended that this assessment be undertaken jointly by the Project Developer and other relevant Focal Points in the office or Bureau). - 2.
-Ensure that the Project Document incorporates the recommendations made in the implementing partner's environmental and social review. - 3.
-Summarize the relevant information contained in the implementing partner's environmental and social review in Annex A.2 of this Screening Template, selecting Category 1. - 4.
+Select answer below and follow instructions: x NO \rightarrow Continue to Question 2 (do not fill out Table 1.1) YES \rightarrow No further environmental and social review is required if the existing documentation meets UNDP's quality assurance standards, and environmental and social management recommendations are integrated into the project.
+Therefore, you should undertake the following steps to complete the screening process: Use Table 1.1 below to assess existing documentation.
+(It is recommended that this assessment be undertaken jointly by the Project Developer and other relevant Focal Points in the office or Bureau).
+Ensure that the Project Document incorporates the recommendations made in the implementing partner's environmental and social review.
+Summarize the relevant information contained in the implementing partner's environmental and social review in Annex A.2 of this Screening Template, selecting Category 1.
 Submit Annex A to the PAC, along with other relevant documentation.
 Note: Further guidance on the use of national systems for environmental and social assessment can be found in Annex B.

-TABLE 1.1: CHECKLIST FOR APPRAISING QUALITY ASSURANCE OF EXISTING ENVIRONMENTAL AND SOCIAL ASSESSMENT Yes/No 1.
-Does the assessment/review meet its terms of reference, both procedurally and substantively?
-2. Does the assessment/review provide a satisfactory assessment of the proposed project?
-3. Does the assessment/review contain the information required for decision-making?
-4. Does the assessment/review describe specific environmental and social management measures (e.g. mitigation, monitoring, advocacy, and capacity development measures)?
-5. Does the assessment/review identify capacity needs of the institutions responsible for implementing environmental and social management issues?
+TABLE 1.1: CHECKLIST FOR APPRAISING QUALITY ASSURANCE OF EXISTING ENVIRONMENTAL AND SOCIAL ASSESSMENTYes/No1.
+Does the assessment/review meet its terms of reference, both procedurally and substantively?Image: Comparison of the proposed project?2.
+Does the assessment/review provide a satisfactory assessment of the proposed project?Image: Comparison of the proposed project?3.
+Does the assessment/review contain the information required for decisionmaking?Image: Comparison of the proposed project of the assessment/review describe specific environmental and social management measures (e.g. mitigation, monitoring, advocacy, and capacity development measures)?5.
+Does the assessment/review identify capacity needs of the institutionsImage: Comparison of the proposed project?

+responsible for implementing environmental and social management issues?

 6. Was the assessment/review developed through a consultative process with strong stakeholder engagement, including the view of men and women?

 7. Does the assessment/review assess the adequacy of the cost of and financing arrangements for environmental and social management issues?